yeasy/cello-archived/docs/deployment.md

 **Please first read and meet the [System Requirement](system_requirement.md).**

+**Hyperledger fabric changes the service port number since 0.6, so if you want to use the legacy 0.5 code, please use the dp-0.5 branch.**

 ##  Setup

 For the first time running, please setup the master node with